isobelbodefeld/alcoholism-rates-analysis/README.md

 ## Project Overview

 The goal of this project is to explore and compare the drinking habits of two different groups of men: those who are married with children and those who are single without children.
-The analysis includes data visualization, statistical testing, and summary statistics.
+The analysis includes data visualization, statistical testing, and summary statistics pertaining to alcohol rates between the two groups.

 ## Data